elsewhencode/project-guidelines/README.md

     > You want to test a business logic as a separate units.
 You have to "minimize the impact of randomness and non-deterministic processes on the reliability of your code". [read more...](https://medium.com/javascript-scene/tdd-the-rite-way-53c9b46f45e3)

-* Don’t write tests to check types, instead use a static type checker
+* Use a static type checker

     _why:_
     > Sometimes you may need a Static type checker.
 It brings a certain level of reliability to your code. [read more...](https://medium.freecodecamp.org/why-use-static-types-in-javascript-part-1-8382da1e0adb)